 Subject to the provisions of double tax treaties (DTTs), profits subject to CIT in Gabon are those obtained by companies exploited in Gabon or those relating to operations carried out in this country.

 As the Uniform Act of the Organisation for the Harmonisation of Business Law in Africa (OHADA) relating to the law of companies and economic interest groups has introduced the simplified stock company (SAS) in the OHADA area, the General Tax Code has enlarged the application of the CIT to include the SAS.
-The Finance Act for 2018 has also enlarged the application of the CIT, on an optional manner, to companies of owners of ships or built and unbuilt properties, for the part of the shareholders indefinitely liable and whose identity is known by the Administration.
+The application of the CIT has been extended, on an optional manner, to companies of owners of ships or built and unbuilt properties, for the part of the shareholders indefinitely liable and whose identity is known by the Administration.

 The CIT rate is fixed at 30%.

 The CIT rate is 35% for companies operating in the oil and mining sectors and 25% for the following entities: